Japan Ski Tours

 Picture

-What does it mean to be a strong intermediate or advanced powder skier/rider?
+What does it mean to be an Advanced rider+ on powder?

 A few things to keep in mind